 Corona is a bit bare bones, there is no real interface like other engines, just an IDE and the game preview.
 All assets must be made in other programs, and all the animations must be sprite sheets.
 This can be both intimidating and freeing, and more work.
 However, Lua is fairly easy to learn, and the documentation is well written and easy to follow.

 There are no big name games made in Corona, but it does have some successful apps, like Gunman Taco Truck and Fun Run 2.
 While Corona is free to use, it does have a price associated with proprietary integrations, most notably with ad providers.

 RPG maker is very limited; it’s designed for one purpose.
-While it is good at performing what it was designed to do, if you ever want to make something that isn’t a 2D RPG you will be better off finding a different engine.
+If you ever want to make something that isn’t a 2D RPG you will be better off finding a different engine, however, if your looking for how to make a 2d RPG this is a strong choice.
 It also has a bit of a learning curve, and if you’re a fan of coding RPG Maker might be a frustrating experience.

 RPG maker has made a few successful games, like Yumi Nikki and OneShot, but it is better known as a hobby engine than a professional one.
 RPG Maker MV, the newest, is sold for a flat price of $79.99, but it and it’s cheaper previous iterations frequently go on sale.

 LibGDX is less of a game engine and more of a framework; offering loads of features but no real beginner friendly interface.
 This is freeing for many people who are skilled at programming and want to ditch the black boxes found in more pedestrian game engines, but don’t want to go through all the work of developing their own engine.
 It’s made for the Java platform, and games can be written in Java, Scala, or Clojure.
 Being on the Java platform means that the games made using libGDX are very portable, and can run on a number of platforms.